Synagogues in Vilnius - what is so confusing about them?

 Other synagogues or prayers' houses in Vilnius

-There are actually a few more buildings in Vilnius that were used as synagogues or Jewish house of prayers before WWII.
+There are actually a few more buildings in Vilnius that were used as synagogues or Jewish houses of prayer before WWII.
 Unfortunately most of them are not used as synagogues or houses of prayer anymore.
-Instead, majority of buildings are used as apartments today.
+Instead, the majority of buildings are used as apartments today.
 You can only take a look at the exteriors of some of those buildings and try to imagine what was going on inside before WWII.
 In Lithuania, Jewish prayer houses established by a private initiatives were called kloyz in Yiddish.

 Former synagogues or houses of prayers in Vilnius you can easily observe today:

 The former kloyz of the Jewish alms house was founded in the courtyard of Pamenkalnio street 11.
-Today the former building of alms house is used as Vilnius Vocational Training Centre of Technologies and the building of kloyz was converted into sports facility.
+Today the former building of alms house is used as Vilnius Vocational Training Centre of Technologies and the building of kloyz was converted into a sports facility.
 However you can still see the exterior of the former house of prayer from the courtyard.

 Former synagogues or houses of prayers in Vilnius quite complicated to get to:

 Kloyz of Mordechai Epstein was established in 1915 in the building on Geliu street 3 – Sv.
 Stepono street 4.
 Unfortunately it is quite complicated to see the part of the building which reminds us it used to be Jewish prayer house as it is inside the courtyard which is locked most of the time.
-Today it is used as the apartment.
+Today it is used as an apartment.

 One more building of kloyz can be found in the courtyard of Zemaitijos street 9 in Vilnius Old Town.
 It was reconstructed by a merchant of kosher meat Aharon Pundik in 1882.
 This prayer house was in the territory of Big Vilna Ghetto and it was converted into a living space at that time.
-Today it is an apartment building, but you can still find the date 1882 above the window where they prayer house once was active.
+Today it is an apartment building, but you can still find the date 1882 above the window where the prayer house once was active.
 It is also quite complicated to go inside this courtyard as the gate was locked recently.

 The buildings of former synagogues or houses of worship that were rebuilt:

-If you wander around the Old Jewish quarter, you can find a plaque on the building of Romanian embassy at Gaono street 6 saying there was a synagogue once in that building.
+If you wander around the Old Jewish quarter, you can find a plaque on the building of the Romanian embassy at Gaono street 6 saying there was a synagogue once in that building.
 It belonged to fish mongers.
-Indeed there were quite a few Jewish prayer houses in that area, however the buildings were completely rebuild and only historical sources remind about what was going on around that area.
+Indeed there were quite a few Jewish prayer houses in that area, however the buildings were completely rebuilt and only historical sources remind about what was going on around that area.

 The information about the synagogues and houses of prayers in Vilnius was collected from Synagogues in Lithuania.
 A Catalogue N - Ž (Aliza Coen-Mushlin, Sergey Kravtsov, Vladimir Levin, Giedrė Mickūnaitė, Jurgita Šiaučiūnaitė-Verbickienėand Darius Pocevičius book in Lithuanian: 100 istorinių Vilniaus reilktų (100 historical relics of Vilnius).